mdizon1/honey_do/README.md

   * zip source
     using the provided script/deploy
   * upload source to beanstalk
+  * if the environment changed or is restarted, need to up the instance to at least m1.med because a t1.micro won't survive bundle install
   * if the environment changed or is restarted, need to update the Environment variable with the new db hostname